Biostatistics

 The simplest cell contains infinitely intricate mathematics.

-The study of biostatistics at Emmanuel College challenges students to combine biology and statistics in answering questions about biological systems and human health.
-As a result, graduates will be prepared to address new challenges arising from advances in biomedical science; collaborate with investigators in institutions such as cancer research centers and medical schools on the design, analysis, and interpretation of studies; and make a difference in the world of health sciences.
+The study of biostatistics at Emmanuel challenges you to combine biology and statistics in answering questions about biological systems and human health.
+You will graduate prepared to address new challenges arising from advances in biomedical science; collaborate with investigators in institutions such as cancer research centers and medical schools on the design, analysis, and interpretation of studies; and make a difference in the world of health sciences.

 Requirements for B.S. in Biostatistics